- Chartered Accountants are well positioned to excel in the digital focused gig-economy

 - Soft skills will remain key to building client relationships

-As AI and automation continue to advance, the skill set of accountants needs to change as well, with accounting roles in the gig economy having a strong focus on strategy.
+As AI and automation continue to advance, the skill set of accountants needs to change as well, with accounting roles in the gig economy having a strong focus on business advisory and future planning.

-It's expected administrative and analytical tasks will be outsourced to software-as-a-service accounting systems, with clients leaning on accountants and finance professionals for their strategic thinking, monetisation, and management skills. .
+With administrative and analytical tasks being outsourced to software-as-a-service accounting systems, clients are now leaning on accountants and finance professionals for their strategic thinking, monetisation, and management skills1.

-With less face-to-face communication needed, and finance professionals being considered as advisors, a trusted reputation and valuable experience can help one stand out in the gig economy.
+With significantly less in-person meetings required in light of the recent broad uptake of video conferencing solutions, and a strong shift in the perception of finance and accounting professionals characterising their role as business advisors - a trusted reputation and valuable experience can help one stand out in the gig economy.

 "I think Chartered Accountants are well positioned in this regard," says Brad Seeto CA, partner of Bramelle Partners.
 "To become a CA you need to satisfy academic and employment requirements.
 You're also expected to observe professional and ethical standards."

 As the former co-owner of SuitBids, Seeto reflects on the success of the online marketplace where professionals connect with potential clients and bid for work.
 "I think many consumers on SuitBids were attracted to working with accountants holding the CA qualification because they felt this verified the quality of the service they would receive," Seeto says2.